shaefner-usgs/Leaflet.mouseOverLayer/README.md

 # Leaflet.mouseOverLayer

-Leaflet plugin that enables mouseover Tooltips from a UtfGrid layer.
+Leaflet plugin that enables mouseover Tooltips on a TileLayer using data from a UtfGrid layer.

 ### Requirements